What To Expect

 What'sholdingyouback.jpg

-Starting counselling can be difficult and feel intimidating.
-There could be multiple obstacles in your way.
-Maybe you’ve never been to counselling and don’t know what to expect.
-Maybe you have had a bad counselling experience and fear trying to connect to someone new.
-Maybe you think your problem isn't serious enough or you've reached the point where you believe there is no hope and no one can help you.
+Starting counselling can feel intimidating, and there are often many obstacles in the way.
+Perhaps you’ve never been to counselling and aren’t sure what to expect.
+Maybe you’ve had a negative experience in the past and feel hesitant to try again.
+Or perhaps you feel your challenges aren’t “serious enough,” or you’ve reached a point where it seems there’s no hope and no one can help.

-Perhaps your fear comes from a deep place of pain/trauma and you have tried for years to contain it and push through on your own, but no matter how hard you try, it continues to impact you.
-You desperately want to be free, but you are afraid of what you'll feel...of what you'll remember...of facing it head on.
+Sometimes, fear comes from a deep place of pain or trauma.
+You may have spent years trying to manage it on your own, but no matter how hard you try, it continues to affect your life.
+You may desperately want relief, but feel afraid of what you’ll face—what you’ll feel, what memories might surface, or confronting it head-on.

-Regardless of what holds you back, I encourage you to take that first step and book an appointment.
-Nothing will ever change if you don't step out and try something new.
-Our sessions together will include building relationship with one another, developing self-awareness, expanding coping skills and hopefully in the process, healing from past hurts.
+Whatever holds you back, I encourage you to take that first step and book an appointment.
+Change can only begin when you try something new.
+In our sessions, we will focus on building a trusting relationship, developing self-awareness, expanding coping skills, and, hopefully, healing from past hurts.

 Building Relationship